-The of Dog Waste
+The Dangers of Dog Waste

 If you’ve seen it once you’ve seen it a thousand times: some ask, some tell, and some threaten.
 Community officials often post multiple signs in municipal areas to remind people to pick up pet waste.
 Whether or not you abide, the message is very clear –scoop the poop!